Two Nelson primary schools could be merged – at a cost of £4 million – under plans put forward by Caerphilly County Borough Council.

 - Cllr Jamie Pritchard (Morgan Jones) – Deputy Leader; Infrastructure, Towns and Property

 - Cllr Colin Gordon (Pontllanfraith) – Corporate services

-- Cllr Eluned Stenner (New Tredegar) – Finance, performance and customer services
+- Cllr Eluned Stenner (New Tredegar) – Customer, Performance and Property Services

-- Cllr Ross Whiting (Risca West) – Learning and achievement
+- Cllr Ross Whiting (Risca West) – Learning and Leisure

-- Cllr Nigel George (Risca East) – Waste and public protection
+- Cllr Nigel George (Risca East) – Waste, Public Protection and Street Scene

 Corporate management is made up of unelected employees of the council and has responsibility for day-to-day management of services, such as making sure the bins are collected.
 Corporate directors work with cabinet members to come up with policy which is then agreed upon by the cabinet.